bio-phys/MgFF_OPC/README.md

 Citation

-If you use our optimized parameters for Magnesium please refer to: K. K. Grotz, N. Schwierz (t.b.a.)
+If you use our optimized parameters for Magnesium please refer to: K. K. Grotz, N. Schwierz, bioRxiv, https://doi.org/10.1101/2021.12.07.471562

 Implementation has been tested by Kara K. Grotz.
 USE AT YOUR OWN RISK!!